Last updated: April 23, 2026

 Decline

-As the Tennessee iron industry was outcompeted by Birmingham, Alabama, with its own integrated coal, ore, and limestone supply, the Marion County iron district contracted.
-By the middle of the 20th century, major operations at Inman had shut down.
-Smaller-scale activity and surface prospecting persisted here and there, but Inman's industrial era was effectively over.
+As the Tennessee iron industry was outcompeted by Birmingham, Alabama, with its own integrated coal, ore, and limestone supply all within a few miles, the Marion County iron district contracted.
+TCI itself was acquired by U.S. Steel in 1907, and the center of operations shifted permanently to Alabama.
+By the time of the 1945 War Minerals Report, both Inman mines were listed as past producers.
+Smaller-scale activity and surface prospecting persisted here and there, but Inman's industrial era was effectively over by the mid-20th century.

-Inman is a small, rural community; evidence of the historic mine workings is still visible in the form of adits, overburden piles, and old access roads.
+Inman today is a small, rural community.
+Evidence of the historic mine workings is still visible in the form of adits, overburden piles, and old access roads on the surrounding slopes.
 The Inman name persists on local maps and in geographic feature databases.
+Unlike the more urbanized communities of South Pittsburg and Whitwell, Inman never developed beyond the mining operation and its support structures.